veltrix-capital/loyaltyx-contracts/docs/Veltrix_Protocol_Manifesto.md

 ## 🧠 Guiding Philosophy

-> Design every feature to serve **100,000+ small businesses** with minimal gas cost, minimal friction, and maximum upgrade potential.
+> Design every feature to serve **10,000+ businesses**, from small coffee shops to global enterprise brands with minimal gas cost, minimal friction, and maximum upgrade potential.
 Stability for today, flexibility for tomorrow.

 ---